gnolang/gno/docs/getting-started/using-gnokey.md

 ## State-changing calls (transactions)

-In Gno, there are three types of messages that can change on-chain state:
+In Gno, there are four types of messages that can change on-chain state:
-- `AddPackage` - adds code to the chain
+- `AddPackage` - adds new code to the chain
 - `Call` - calls a specific path and function on the chain
 - `Send` - sends coins from one address to another
 - `Run` - executes a Gno script against on-chain code

 A Gno.land transaction contains two main things:
 - A base configuration where variables such as `gas-fee`, `gas-wanted`, and others are defined
 - A list of messages to execute on the chain

 Currently, `gnokey` supports single-message transactions, while multiple-message transactions can be created in Go programs, supported by the